SCJ-Saltillo/asustando-a-tu-computadora/README.md

 2. A photograph is taken/ uploaded that may cause fear.
 3. After uploading the photo, a very small text will appear.
 Someone else should be asked to try to read it.
 4. Once the other person approaches, a jumpscare will be played with the uploaded image and a default sound.

+<p text-align="center"> Play right now clicking <a href="https://scj-saltillo.github.io/asustando-a-tu-computadora/">here!</a> </p>

+> **Update @ 10.24.2022**

+The demo's functioning has been modified so that when the user tries to zoom on the screen the dummy text becomes smaller, and, thus, the user to be pranked will be forced to get closer to the screen.